The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-\lvlonesection{Simulation and Reconstruction Software} \editor{Giulia - total of <25 pages} The SVD plays a key role in the \belletwo\ reconstruction, both in the tracking of charged particles and in the low-transverse-momentum particle identification.
-Tracks reconstructed in the \acrshort{CDC} are extrapolated to SVD first and then to \acrshort{PXD} in order to significantly improve the precision of the track parameters, especially the impact parameters.
-Not only SVD is the link between PXD and CDC, but it is also used for stand-alone pattern recognition, specifically for low-momentum tracks that do not reach the CDC because of their bending in the magnetic field.
-These particles can also be identified using the energy loss in the material, making SVD stand-alone reconstruction crucial for the \belletwo\ physics program.
-As an example, this capability is essential to reconstruct the slow pion of the \Dstarp\to \Dz \pips decay from \B decays.
+\lvlonesection{Simulation and Reconstruction Software} \editor{Giulia - total of <25 pages} The SVD plays a key role in the \belletwo\ reconstruction, both for charged particle tracking, and for low momentum particle identification.
+Tracks reconstructed in the \acrshort{CDC} are first extrapolated to the SVD and then to \acrshort{PXD}, to significantly improve the precision of the track parameters.
+The SVD is also used for stand-alone pattern recognition, specifically for low-transverse-momentum tracks (approximately below \qty{90}{\MeV/c}) that do not reach or are not reconstructed in the CDC because of their bending in the magnetic field.
+In addition, using the energy loss in the material, the SVD significantly improves the particle identification capability below \qty{1}{\GeV}.
+As an example, this capability is essential to reconstruct the slow pion of the \Dstarp\to \Dz \pips decay from \B decays, which is crucial for the \belletwo\ physics program.

-The complete tracking chain is run at the High Level Trigger (\acrshort{HLT}) in order to determine, online, the regions of interest (\acrshort{ROI}) on the PXD sensors in which we expect to have a \gls{hit} from a track, allowing to reduce by one order of magnitude the PXD data, which would otherwise violate storage and bandwidth limits.
-Hence, there are quite stringent limits on the execution time of the tracking chain (including SVD reconstruction) as well as on the quality of the tracking that we must achieve during data taking, i.e. before the dedicated calibration of the tracking detectors and algorithms that is usually done \textit{using} the data that have already been collected.
-In fact, a sub-optimal quality of the online tracking, especially the SVD part, may result in a permanent loss of PXD signal clusters ending in a significant degradation of the track quality.
+The complete tracking chain is run online in the High Level Trigger (\acrshort{HLT}) to determine the regions of interest (\acrshort{ROI}) on the PXD sensors in which \gls{hit}s from tracks are expected, allowing to reduce by one order of magnitude the PXD data, which would otherwise violate storage and bandwidth limits.
+Hence, there are quite stringent limits on the execution time of the tracking chain (including SVD reconstruction) as well as on the quality of the tracking that must be achieved during data taking, i.e. before the dedicated calibration of the tracking detectors and algorithms that is usually done \textit{using} the data that have already been collected.
+In fact, a sub-optimal quality of the online tracking, especially the SVD part, may result in a permanent loss of PXD signal clusters with in a significant degradation of the track quality.